Skip to main content

 Engagement Scenarios

 The following section clarifies scenarios when an individual is subject to MSU HRPP policies and procedures.
 This applies to exempt and non-exempt human research.
-When an individual is not subject to MSU HRPP policies and procedures, that individual must follow the requirements of the non-MSU institution that is conducting the human research activity, including completing training and obtaining the appropriate approvals/permissions.
-If there are any questions on whether the HRPP policies and procedures as outlined in HRPP Manual 4-1, Applicability apply, contact the MSU HRPP.
+When an individual is not subject to MSU HRPP policies and procedures, that individual must follow the requirements of the non-MSU institution that is conducting the human research activity, including completing training and obtaining the appropriate approvals/permissions/determinations.
+If there are any questions on whether the HRPP policies and procedures as outlined in HRPP Manual 4-1 “Applicability” apply, contact the MSU HRPP.
+Investigators may be asked to submit a new study submission including the HRP-514 – Template – Engagement through the MSU IRB online system.
 The MSU HRPP may consult with the MSU Office of General Counsel as needed.

 Employees who are Students